rolandyuwy/tp/docs/UserGuide.md

 **:information_source: Note about the description and tag parameters:**<br>

-Each description and tag can contain a maximum of 50 and 72 characters respectively, including whitespaces.
+Each description can contain a maximum of 50 characters.
+Each tag can contain a maximum of 30 characters, including whitespaces.

 </div>